Costumes as Characters: What the Outfits of ‘Omkara’ Reveal About Its Women

 Be it Billo’s sexy dance outfits or the dark, cape-like shawls that Omi wraps himself in, it is evident a lot of thought has been paid to the fashion of Omkara’s characters.
 Langa Tyagi sports a rustic kurta for most of the film, Kesu adorns his cheque shirts for a more youthful, “modern” look, and Bhaisaab is always in contradictorily in white.

-But today, I want to look at the clothing of Omkara’s women, in particular, because I think it tells a fascinating, albeit quiet, story about the circumstances of its women.
+But today, I want to look at the clothing of Omkara’s women, in particular, because I think it tells a fascinating, albeit quiet, story about the circumstances of its women

 Warning: This post contains some spoilers.

-The Three Leading Women of Omkara and Their Stories
+The Three Leading Women of Omkara

 1. Dolly (Kareena Kapoor)